Classical Perspectives On A Modern Question: Plato On Love

 “Human nature will not easily find a better helper than love: and therefore also, I say that every man ought to honor him as I myself honor him, and walk in his ways and exhort others to do the same, and praise the power and spirit of love according to the measure of my ability now and ever.”

 Online therapy may benefit anyone who wants to talk to a professional about their anxieties about love.
-Finding an online therapist is pretty straightforward; just fill out a questionnaire, and you’ll be matched with a qualified licensed counselor who you can begin seeing right away.
+Finding an online therapist is straightforward; just fill out a questionnaire, and you’ll be matched with a qualified licensed counselor who you can begin seeing right away.
 You don’t have to worry about finding a qualified local therapist to help you or being put on a waiting list for an appointment.
-Some studies also show that people may feel more comfortable in online therapy as the safety and distance of being behind a screen makes it easier to talk about difficult things.
+Some studies also show that people may feel more comfortable in online therapy as the safety and distance of being behind a screen make it easier to talk about difficult things.

 Studies also show that online therapy is effective.
 If you experience anxiety about love or anything else in your life, research indicates that online therapy is an effective treatment.
 If you’re interested in learning more, reach out to a BetterHelp therapist for more information.